3 Customer Engagement Models to Increase Customer Success

 - Features used

-Strong customer retention is important because it costs five times less than acquiring a new customer.
+Expending time and resources on customer retention is important because it costs five times less to retain a customer than to acquire a new customer.

-A customer success manager usually onboards the customer and check them weekly to answer possible questions, tell more about the product, and have more touchpoints.
+A CSM driven model makes onboarding its priority: the CSM usually onboards the customer and checks with them regularly to answer possible questions, tell them more about the product, and have more touchpoints.

 - Best for high contract values